 Speaker disclosures will be provided at the time of the seminar, and APhA’s editorial staff declare no conflicts of interest or financial interests in any product or service mentioned in this activity, including grants, employment, gifts, stock holdings, and honoraria.
 For a complete list of APhA staff disclosures, visit the APhA website at www.pharmacist.com/apha-disclosures.

 Conflicts of interest have been resolved through content review by Helen Sairany, BA, PharmD, MBA, BCACP, Director of Content Development & Partnership at the American Pharmacists Association.

-This learning product is a component of the APhA2021 Virtual Education package.
+There is no fee for this product.
+This learning product is also a component of the APhA2021 Virtual Education package.